English Comprehension

 To be labelled as one of the A Grades, the syrup must not have an off-colour, must be uniform in colour, and must not contain any sediment.
 The golden and amber Grade A syrups are generally for table use, while the dark and very dark are used for cooking and baking.

-If the syrup does not meet the standard of the A Grades, it must be labelled as processing grade and can not be sold in containers of less than 20 litres.
+If the syrup does not meet the standard of A Grades, it must be labelled as processing grade and cannot be sold in containers of less than 20 litres.
 It must be classified as substandard if it does not meet the processing grade standard, including a maple taste.
 Maple syrup does spoil.
-You should refrigerate syrup after opening it and discard it after about a year if unused.
+You should refrigerate the syrup after opening it and discard it after about a year if it remains unused.

 Recipes